La Romana, the Dominican Republic

 When we asked people what advice they would give someone preparing to move to La Romana, they said:

 "Before retiring in La Romana, Dominican Republic, expats should know that the official language is Spanish, so learning the language or at least basic phrases can be beneficial.
 The cost of living is generally lower than in many Western countries, but it's important to budget for unexpected expenses.
 Healthcare facilities are available but may not be up to the standards expats are used to, so it's advisable to have a comprehensive health insurance plan.
 The Dominican Republic has a tropical climate, with hot, humid weather throughout the year, which may take some adjustment.
 The country is known for its friendly and welcoming locals, but there can be cultural differences that may require some adaptation.
 Safety can be a concern in certain areas, so it's important to research and choose your neighborhood carefully.
 It's also crucial to understand the local laws and regulations, especially those related to property ownership and taxes.
 While the Dominican Republic has a lot to offer in terms of natural beauty and recreational activities, it's advisable to visit La Romana several times before deciding to retire there.
 This will give you a chance to experience the lifestyle, meet locals, and find out if it's the right fit for you.
 Lastly, it's important to stay connected with your home country.
-This can be done through regular communication with family and friends, maintaining a bank account in your home country, and staying informed about current events," remarked one expat living in La Romana, the Dominican Republic.
+This can be done through regular communication with family and friends, maintaining a bank account in your home country, and staying informed about current events," said one expat who made the move to La Romana.

 What do I need to know before moving to La Romana?